 A major challenge in preventing diabetes is lack of public awareness.
-More than 1 in 3 adults in the United States have prediabetes, but 9 out of 10 people don’t know it.
+More than 1 in 3 adults in the United States have prediabetes, but nearly 9 out of 10 people don’t know it.
 Locally, the numbers are significantly higher.
 In San Diego, an estimated half of adult San Diegans are on the path to diabetes.

 What is the National Diabetes Prevention Program?

 The CDC-led National Diabetes Prevention Program (National DPP) is an evidence-based lifestyle change program for preventing type 2 diabetes that translates research into real-life disease prevention strategies.
 The National DPP has shown that eating healthier, increasing physical activity, losing a small amount of weight, and managing stress, can prevent or delay type 2 diabetes by 58 percent.